How many questions can be asked?

 Can the results of a polygraph test be used as evidence in a trial?

-The admissibility of polygraph results as evidence at trial varies by jurisdiction and the circumstances of the case.
-In Spain, the test, like all tests, depends on Your Honor for acceptance.
-It is usually incorporated, as another piece of evidence within a Psychological Expert Report, as objective proof of the creativity of the testimony.
+The admissibility of polygraph results as evidence in a trial varies according to the jurisdiction and the circumstances of the case.
+In Spain, the test, like all tests, depends on Your Honour for it to be accepted.
+It is usually incorporated, as one more piece of evidence within a Psychological Expert Report, as objective proof of the creativity of the testimony.

 What is the average cost of a polygraph test?

-The average cost of a polygraph test varies depending on the location and complexity of the case, but generally ranges from €300 to €1000.
+The average cost of a polygraph test varies depending on the location and complexity of the case, but generally ranges between €300 and €1000.

 Can I request a polygraph test for personal use?